top of page

 Gesualdo: Quinto libro dei madrigali (1991)

-Breathtaking pieces, by the very 'special' composer Carlo Gesualdo.
+Breathtaking pieces, by the very 'special' composer Carlo Gesualdo (1566-1613).
 He just broke down the barriers of harmony - I can't imagine how those pieces were recieved by the public of the time.
-I remember asking one of my university teachers if Gesualdo was in control of what he was doing, or if he was just a ' mad scientist ' - and he told me: 'You know, Gesualdo was a mad man!'
-The interpretation by the Consort of Musicke (Anthony Rooley) is absolutely flawless.
-Des pièces à coup
+In fact it is safe to say now that Gesualdo composed most of his music for himself.
+I remember asking one of my university teachers if Gesualdo was in control of what he was doing, or if he was just a 'mad scientist' - and he told me: 'You know, Gesualdo was a mad man!'
+Gesualdo’s

 Michel Heroux